Zarqa: Transportation

 From 1908-20, the Hejaz Railway connected Zarqa to Amman, to the south; and to Syria, to the north.
-A new railway is under construction to re-connect Amman with Zarqa.

 Zarqa lies on the international highway that connects Saudi Arabia with Syria, and the international Amman-Baghdad highway also passes through the city.

 Industry

 Zarqa is Jordan's industrial centre.
 It is home to over 50% of Jordanian factories.
 The growth of industry in the city is the result of low real estate costs and proximity to the capital Amman.

 Several facilities that are vital to Jordan's economy are based in Zarqa, such as Jordan's only oil refinery plant.
 According to the Zarqa Chamber of Commerce, 10% of Jordan's total exports in 2011 came from Zarqa Governorate, amounting to more than US$512 million.
 Leather and garment products constituted about 52% of Zarqa'a exports, followed by chemical, agricultural and pharmaceutical products.

 In September 2020, massive explosions occurred at an army munitions depot for mortars near Zarqa, caused by a short circuit.